yeslogic/allsorts-tools/README.md

     find . -regextype posix-extended -type f -iregex '.*\.(ttf|otf|otc)$' -exec allsorts has-table -t EBLC -p {} \;

-### `subset`

-The `subset` tool takes a source font and some text and writes a new version of the source font only containing the glyphs required for the supplied text.

-#### Example

-    $ allsorts subset -t 'This a subsetting test' NotoSansJP-Regular.otf noto-subset.otf Number of glyphs in new font: 13

 ### `shape`

 The `shape` tool shapes the supplied text according to the supplied font, language, and